 Developer Contribution Type LDP Policy Requirement Exemptions Method for Securing the Contribution Cost per housing unit (cost is at 31 March 2020 and subject to inflation upon payment) Sustainable Transport Policy 11 Where a transport assessment is not required.
 Whilst sustainable transport infrastructure should be provided on site, a contribution will also be required to address impacts on the wider transport network (for all forms of transport and active travel) as a result of the development itself or cumulatively with other sites already with planning consent or sites allocated within the LDP.
-The Transport Assessment for a development will identify the impact caused by the development.
-In order to mitigate against this impact a developer contribution will be required to be consistent with and contribute towards projects identified in the Local Transport Strategy and Active Travel Strategy.
+The Transport Assessment for a development.
+In order to mitigate against this impact a development.
+In order to mitigate against this impact a developmer contribution will be required to be consistent with and contribute towards projects identified in the Local Transport Strategy and Active Travel Strategy.
 The method for securing the developer contribution towards transport will be applied consistently for all applicable housing developments, See Appendix 2.
-The cost will be based on: • The total number of trips a development will generate during weekday morning and afternoon peak periods (07:00-10:00 and 16:00-19:00) • The total vehicle movements on the network at present and as a result of the implementation of sites in the LDP, during morning and afternoon peak periods. • The total cost of implementing the Council's Local Transport Strategy and Active Travel Strategy.
+The cost will be based on: The total number of trips a development will generate during weekday morning and afternoon peak periods (07:00-10:00 and 16:00-19:00) The total vehicle movements on the network at present and as a result of the implementation of sites in the LDP, during morning and afternoon peak periods.
+The total cost of implementing the Council's Local Transport Strategy and Active Travel Strategy.
 The cost is route corridor specific, see Appendix 1.
-Appendix 2 includes a table which sets out a list of Local Transport Strategy, including Active Travel
+Local Transport Strategy, including Active Travel

 Developer Contribution Type LDP Policy Requirement Exemptions Method for Securing the Contribution Cost per housing unit (cost is at 31 March 2020 and subject to inflation upon payment) Strategy, projects that a developer contribution will contribute towards and which will be implemented by the Council.
 Each developer contribution that contributes towards this list (Appendix 1) from different developments must be proportional, regardless of the point in the development plan period that it is developed.
 Therefore the list will be maintained regardless of delivery of individual projects.
 Green Infrastructure and Green Network, Open Space, Nature Conservation Policies 13 & 17 Less than five houses/flats Alteration &/or extension Specialist housing for adults is not required to contribute to play space.
 All new or upgraded open space should meet the open space standards (accessibility, quantity and quality), set out in the Supplementary Guidance on Green Infrastructure and Green Network.
 All Sites of 5 houses / flats or more The following should be provided: Play Space Provision of play space on site if more than 400m from an existing play space.
 Contribution to play space if less than 400m from an existing play space via a safe and convenient walking route.
 Open Space of Local Importance Provision of an open space of local importance on-site if more than 400m from an existing open space of local importance.
-Contribution to the upgrade or improvement of an open space of local importance if less than 400m from an existing open space of this type.
 Contribution to play space - £815 per unit Contribution to open spaces of local importance - £200 per unit